 We opted for the Einhell, because it’s a DIY grade product that’s reasonably priced, and has been a good performer to this point.
 The battery life has been excellent too – we’ve only recharged our battery once in six months, and we use the impact driver a lot.

-You can see the Einhell impact driver briefly in action in our redwood box planters video, and I will be considering making a video review of this model in the weeks ahead.
+You can see the Einhell impact driver briefly in action in our redwood box planters video.